FSXAC/FSXAC.github.io/documents/ELEC402/proj3.md

 The resistive-load inverter is able to have a output voltage all the way up to V<sub>DD</sub> which is good.
 But the resistor is cumbersome in digital design, and often means slower and bigger circuit.
 The size of the transistor thus is also relatively large at **0.4 &mu;m**.

-Usin	g the saturated-enhancement-load inverter, we no longer need the resistor.
+Using the saturated-enhancement-load inverter, we no longer need the resistor.
 However, the maximum output voltage (high) is limited to V<sub>DD</sub> - V<sub>T</sub>.
 The trade-off is compensated with the small transistor size: at only **0.2 &mu;m**.

 Lastly, we bias the gate voltage of the load NMOS exactly V<sub>T</sub> higher to obtain a maximum high output voltage of V<sub>DD</sub>.
 But the result is we use a substantially larger transistor: at **0.3 &mu;m**.